opereclin/alx-system_engineering-devops/0x01-shell_permissions/README.md

-gives all users permission to execute
+removes all permissions to both owner and group owner except other users